deroproject/documentation/DVMDOCS/support_functions.md

-#### Support Functions are inbuilt functions which provide some functionality or expose internals for speed and technical reasons.
+#### DVM inbuilt support functions which provide some functionality or expose DVM internals.

 #### List of DVM support functions.
 1. [LOAD](#load)